Skip to content

 Lynn Conway and transgender people

-Lynn Conway is an American engineer and one of history’s most notable computer scientists.
-Conway is also a key figure in online transgender resources.
+Lynn Conway was an American engineer and one of history’s most notable computer scientists.
+Conway was also a key figure in online transgender resources.

 Background